 An investigation into ancient construction techniques shows that cultures have been combining fired rock dust, plant ashes, sand, clay and earth since prehistory.

 Today we have stabilized earthen concrete.
 A culmination of all humanities attempts at building simply: dwellings which stand the test of time.
+Advances in the studies of cement mix design and concrete strengths are the forefront of a geopolymer revolution.

 When put in combination with the correct flux and reagent, these materials form bonds which actually gain strength over time, essentially becoming stone again.